zorowangtt/phdthesis/source/09_chapter1_intro.md

 Energy transfer in proteins is the process of transferring kinetic or potential energy from one part of the protein to another or from the protein to its environment.
 Different types of interactions can affect the rate and efficiency of energy transfer in proteins.
-The covalent peptide bond as a linker for connecting basic building blocks of protein provides a good structure basis, while the non-covalent contacts in its tertiary structure after folding are considered to be the key of governing the normal physiology, and functioning in various protein activities including allostery.
+The covalent peptide bond as a linker for connecting basic building blocks of protein provides a good structure basis, while the nonbonded contacts in its tertiary structure after folding are considered to be the key of governing the normal physiology, and functioning in various protein activities including allostery.
 Bonded interactions can also affect energy transfer by modulating the vibrational modes of the residues and van der Waals interactions can facilitate energy transfer between residues that are close to each other, but they can also hinder energy transfer if they cause steric hindrance or reduce flexibility.

 From a non-equilibrium view, the significance of different types of nonbonded contacts and the competition with the backbone have been studied in several proteins.